exo-lang/exo-lang.github.io/index.md

 or [yuka@csail.mit.edu](mailto:yuka@csail.mit.edu) with any questions you may have.

 # Publications & Learning More

+A more in-depth tutorial on using Exo to develop kernels for custom hardware accelerators is available [here](./tutorial.html).

+The gist of Exo's design principles and features is summarized in the [design doc].
+[Scheduling examples][examples] shows how Exo can be used in more realistic optimization scenarios, and [documentation][exo-docs] details all features of Exo.

 We have published several papers on Exo so far.
 For an overview, we recommend starting with our PLDI '22 paper.
 If you use Exo, please make sure to cite these papers!